LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Portfolio_Strategies/README.md

 Sortino Ratio
 Treynor Ratio

-Appraisal Ratio - is a measurement of a fund's return per unit risk. (investopedia)
+Appraisal Ratio - is a measurement of a fund's return per unit risk. (https://www.investopedia.com/terms/a/appraisalratio.asp)

 Bernardo Ledoit Ratio - is a measurement of the maximum gain-loss ratio. (https://arxiv.org/pdf/1209.6439.pdf)